Betty Davison

-Betty Davison (née Elizabeth Mary Gertrude Young) (1909-2000) was a Canadian painter and printmaker known especially known for her representational cast relief prints.
+Betty Davison (née Gertrude Elizabeth Mary Young) (1909-2000) was a Canadian painter and printmaker known especially known for her representational cast relief prints.

 Career

 Davison (1909-2000) was born in Ottawa.
-She studied life drawing and sculpture at the High School of Commerce with Lionel Fosbery and Ernest Fosbery; with Alma Duncan at the Ottawa Municipal Art Centre (1962); with Duncan De Kergommeaux at Carleton University, Ottawa (1968-69); and with James Boyd, Hilde Schreier, and Victor Tolgesy at the Ottawa Municipal Art Centre again (1972-1974).
+She studied life drawing and sculpture at the High School of Commerce with Lionel Fosbery and Ernest Fosbery; with Alma Duncan at the Ottawa Municipal Art Centre (1962); with Duncan de Kergommeaux at Carleton University, Ottawa (1968-69); and with James Boyd, Hilde Schreier, and Victor Tolgesy at the Ottawa Municipal Art Centre again (1972-1974).
 She credited Alma Duncan with encouraging her to return to her artistic career.